 Each Good Chat sessions explore the culture of TRIBUTE.

 Time: Every last Tuesday of the month at 6pm ET.
-(Zoom link will be shared)

 On Fashion Studies?
 Looking at the different paths to approach this multi-layered field of study.

-Join four MA in Fashion Studies [at Parsons the New School of Design] alumni and one MA in Fashion Studies candidate for a candid conversation about the importance of understanding the historical, cultural and social aspects of fashion and the different career possibilities it offers.
+In this episode of the Good Chat, join four MA in Fashion Studies [at Parsons the New School of Design] alumni and one MA in Fashion Studies candidate for a candid conversation about the importance of understanding the historical, cultural and social aspects of fashion and the different career possibilities it offers.

 - Laura Beltran Rubio - Art and Fashion Historian / Ph.D. candidate in American Studies at The College of William and Mary.
 [MA in Fashion Studies 2016]